Attractive table clock from the 20th century

 Old Junghans desk clock with a white-painted case; features a round dial with Arabic numerals, surrounded by a brass frame.
 The case has two carved vertical friezes and a small crack at the front.
 Its origins date back to the early decades of the 20th century; on the dial, within a star, the brand Jhungans is visible, referring to the German watchmaking company.
 The pendulum mechanism is not functioning and requires repair.
 The key is missing.

 Beautiful antique furniture and accessories can be an excellent idea for interior decoration.
-Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Attributes / Details